-- As an equal opportunities' employer, we work to promote a culture of equality and we strive to embrace genuine equality of opportunity through our recruitment and selection process which are open to all. - We provide appropriate assistance and accommodation throughout our recruitment and selection process, including providing easily accessible interview facilities, agreeing an appropriately timed interview, and supplying or arranging appropriate equipment. - All our Interview Board are gender balanced and all Interview Boards receive training, including unconscious bias training, including newly introduced disability training as part of our participation in the WAM Programme. - Recruitment websites highlight family friendly and flexible working options, and our job descriptions and job advertisements are gender neutral. - We provide training and support, open to all employees to help them prepare for job applications and interviews. - Employees are paid according to an incremental salary scale, and we offer strong career progression opportunities which are open to all employees. - Insert Name Council has recently received the WAM leader award for participation in the WAM Programme.
+As an equal opportunities employer, we work to promote a culture of equality and we strive to embrace genuine equality of opportunity through our recruitment and selection process which are open to all.
+We provide appropriate assistance and accommodation throughout our recruitment and selection process, including providing easily accessible interview facilities, agreeing an appropriately timed interview, and supplying or arranging appropriate equipment.

+All our Interview Board are gender balanced.

+Recruitment websites highlight family friendly and flexible working options, and our job descriptions and job advertisements are gender neutral.

+We provide training and support, open to all employees to help them prepare for job applications and interviews.

+Employees are paid according to an incremental salary scale, and we offer strong career progression opportunities which are open to all employees.